thegetty/french-silver/content/print-copyright.md

 {{ config.quire_credit_line }}

-The free online edition of this open-access publication is available at getty.edu/publications/french-silver/ and includes zoomable high-resolution photography.
-Also available are free PDF and EPUB downloads of the book.
+The free online edition of this open-access publication is available at getty.edu/publications/french-silver/ and includes 360-degree views and zoomable high-resolution photography.
+Also available are free PDF and EPUB downloads of the book, and JPG downloads of the main catalogue images.

 {% copyright %}